STELLAR-PATH/stellarpath-cli/README.md

 - [ ] **v0.2.0:** Custom detector plugin support

 ## Acknowledgements
-Developed under the Stellar community initiatives.
-Supported by a Drips Grant to improve developer tooling in the Stellar and Soroban ecosystem.
+## Acknowledgements & Ecosystem

+StellarPath is built as an open-source initiative dedicated to advancing developer tooling and developer experience across the Stellar and Soroban ecosystems.
+Built to support community contributors and open-source projects
+.